As we prepare for the Super Bowl, we all have a tough decision to make- which team should I root for?

 The same holds true in the workplace, and a solid strategic plan starts with establishing your employer brand through mobile apps, social media, and career sites such as Glassdoor and CareerBuilder.
 These are just a few ways in which you can reach more individuals to expand your talent pool.

-Once your talent pool is supplied with a diverse range of candidates, it’s time to begin the vetting process.
-Here are three key questions leaders need to ask about each candidate:
+Once your talent pool is full of a diverse range of candidates, it’s time to begin the vetting process.
+Here are three key questions to ask about each candidate:

 1. Does this person fit with our culture?